 Bob and Kristi are periodically in the United States and available to speak to congregations as their schedule permits.
 Email them to extend an invitation to visit your congregation or organization.

 About Bob and Kristi Rice’s ministry

 Bob and Kristi began in January 2010 as mission workers of the Presbyterian Church (U.S.A.) in the Democratic Republic of Congo, where they served with the Presbyterian Community of Congo (CPC) as consultants and colleagues with an active involvement in visioning and implementing new initiatives in Christian education and evangelism, and assisting in the areas of reconciliation, care for vulnerable children, and helping community development initiatives seeking to lift up the poor.

 In May 2017, they began a new role and call in South Sudan.
 Bob serves as a faculty member at Nile Theological College (NTC).
 He teaches courses in Theology, Church History, and Discipleship.
 His passion is to empower and equip emerging church leaders and to instruct them in a manner which is contextually relevant and helpful.
 Kristi serves as an economic and development advisor for the South Sudan Presbyterian Evangelical Church.
-She works to strengthen the identification, development, and management of church development projects that support the financial goals of the church and improve the health and wellbeing of the communities.
+She supports the healing and reconciliation ministry of the church and the equipping of congregations to improve health and wellbeing in their communities.
 They live in Juba, the capital city.